modality/charred-black/README.md

 ## Contribution Best Practices

 ### Capital Case
-No matter what's in the book, always use Capital Case for skills, traits, lifepaths and settings:
+No matter what's in the book, always use Capital Case for skills, traits, lifepaths and settings.

-e.g.
+* Path Of Spite Subsetting
-Path Of Spite Subsetting
+* Never A Moment Of Peace
-Never A Moment Of Peace
+* Ages Of The Etharch
-Ages Of The Etharch
+* Reeks Of Alcohol

-Reeks Of Alcohol
+### Hyphens

-Hyphens: the word after the hyphen is not capitalized:
+The word after the hyphen is not capitalized.

-Rabble-rouser
+* Rabble-rouser
-Burden Of The Crown-wise
+* Burden Of The Crown-wise

 ### Lifepath Example